 As cold black coffee is the default, some makeshift baristas are not used to making it hot.
 One day at a little local café that was new to me, the hot Cà Phê Đen I ordered came at room temperature.
 This enabled me to taste how strong Cà Phê Đen actually is.
 And it tasted like, mud.
 I tried but could only get a quarter of the cup down.
 It was beyond bitter and instantly produced a yuk face with each small, struggling sip.

 I was finished with Cà Phê Đen.

 My daytime affair with this staple Viet coffee was over.
 For a few days I ordered Americanos and drip coffees.
-The latter costs five times as much as Cà Phê Đen, but is almost preeminent.
+The latter costs five times as much as Cà Phê Đen, but is an eminent cup.

 It turned out that the muddy-tasting, room temperature, black coffee probably spawned a new era in beverage consumption, at least for the last 19 days.
 While I don’t plan on consuming coffee in the near future, I still get cravings every day as I smell it, and see others drinking it.

 I can’t tell you how much I’d love a cup of coffee while sitting on my laptop.
-Instead, these days I’ve been drinking, orange juice, lemonade, pineapple juice and freshly opened coconuts.
+Instead, these days I’ve been drinking, orange juice, lemonade, pineapple juice, ginger tea and freshly opened coconuts.

-Cow's milk is designed for calves, not humans.
+Cow's milk was designed for calves, not humans.